fizzwidget/faction-friend/readme.txt

 ------------------------------------------------------
 VERSION HISTORY

 v.
+7.0.3 - 2016/09/02
+- Added Drowned Mana for Conjurer Margoss reputation.
+- Fixed an issue where the "Show enhanced reputation messages in chat" option would hide reputation gain messages for Conjurer Margoss (and possibly others).

+v.
 7.0.2 - 2016/08/30
 - Now tracks items that increase reputation with Legion factions on use (e.g. Wardens Insignia, Arcane Tablet of Falanaar).
 - Removed AddonLoader support.
 (It was causing issues, and the trigger function for FF loading happens right on login anyhow.)